 Assemblies are very different from the parliamentary debating chambers that we’re used to

-Brett made the point that we’re used to thinking of parliaments as a debating house arranged along party political lines and that we had to remember that a citizens’ assembly is a different thing altogether.
+We’re used to thinking of parliaments as debating houses arranged along party political lines.
+A citizens’ assembly is a different thing altogether.

 It’s entirely up to the assembly how it goes about its discussions.
-It can be done in small groups round small tables, with a facilitator for each group.
-The groups can rearrange themselves and the discussion can carry in different groups.
-(That reminded me of Conversation Cafes that I’ve taken part in.)
+They can choose to work in small groups round small tables, with a facilitator for each group.
+The groups can rearrange themselves and the discussion can carry on in different groups.
+(That’s similar to Conversation Cafes that I’ve taken part in.)
+They can call in experts to help their discussions.

 Who uses Citizens’ Assemblies?

-Oh I’m sure that had we set up a citizens’ assembly to look into leaving or remaining in the EU, we would not now be in the almighty mess we are.
+Oh I’m sure that had we set up a citizens’ assembly to look into leaving or remaining in the EU, we would not have found ourself in the almighty mess we did.
+So did this lady responding to a BBC Question Time panel in 2019:

-But I do see a real chance that we will use them in an independent Scotland.
-It seems to me that they fit well with the kind of civic society that we have here.
-And maybe we will even have a second chamber at Holyrood set up on those principles.
-For more on that see here.
+Might we use them in an independent Scotland?
+Well they seem to fit well with the kind of civic society that we have here.
+At the meeting I went to, Brett Heddig even suggested that we create a second chamber at Holyrood set up on those sortition principles.